LearnOnDemandSystems/docs/lod/lod-api/lod-api-running-and-saved-labs.md

+---
+title: "RunningAndSavedLabs API Command"
+description: "The RunningAndSavedLabs command retrieves all lab instances launched by this API Consumer that are currently running or saved."
+isPublished: true
+---

 # RunningAndSavedLabs

 The **RunningAndSavedLabs** command retrieves all lab instances launched by this API Consumer that are currently running or saved.